teachaccess/accessibility-skills-hiring-toolkit/roles/ux-visual-designer.md

   - What resources would you recommend to someone who wants to keep informed of the latest updates on accessibility and inclusive design?
 - Experience creating visual designs that meet accessibility guidelines, including use of color and color contrast requirements
   - How do you see accessibility fitting into your role in the organization?
   - How do you incorporate accessibility into your day to day activities?
-(Email, document creation, when presenting content, etc.).
+(Email, document creation, when presenting content, in the UX process when researching, designing, or testing, etc.).
 Give an overview of the process you go through for (insert example).
   - What educational resources would you recommend to a developer or designer that wants to improve their accessibility skills?
   - Explain the importance of color contrast in designing for inclusion.
+  - Explain the importance of providing alternatives for color coded content in designing for inclusion.

 ### Interview Committee Questions